Discrete nonlinear Schr\"{o}dinger equation in complex networks: Selftrapping in a complex lattice

-where $\mathbf{C}$ is the n-component column vector and V is the interaction matrix.
-This system is solved easily leading to $N-1$ degenerate localized eigenvalues with $\lambda_{loc} =-1$ and a single, delocalized (Perron-Frobenius) eigenvalue for $\lambda_{del}=N-1$.
-In the large-$N$ limit thus, initial conditions remain fully localized except for the special case where the particle is placed equally on all sites; in the latter case it remains delocalized.
-We thus find that in the linear case while the NN limit favors delocalization the MF limit promotes localization!
-This feature will thus dominate the behavior of DNLS in the large-$B$ limit.
+After some straightforward matrix manipulations and assuming that the particle is initially placed at site $n=1$, viz. $\psi_1 (0) =1$ we obtain the following time evolution for the lattice occupation probability in the linear MF limit:

-In order to study the dynamics of DNLS towards the MF limit we employ two distinct approaches.
-In the first we simply change the number of bonds $B$ to $B_{max}$ while in second we add all $B_{max}$ bonds in the system from the beginning while assigning to each one a given strength $W_b$.
-Subsequently we change $W_b$ from zero (no small world links) to one (MF limit).
+In the limit $N \rightarrow \infty$ we have $ |\psi_1 (\tau )|^2 =1$ and $|\psi_m (\tau )|^2 =0$, for $m\ne1$.
+We observe that for large $N$ in the MF limit we have extreme localization stemming from the degeneracy of the lattice eigenvalues.
+Only when the particle is spread initially equally on all sites it may stay in this delocalized state corresponding to the Perron-Frobenius eigenstate of the lattice.
+We thus find that in the linear case while the NN limit favors delocalization the MF limit promotes localization~\cite{Bor99,Naz99}.
+This feature will dominate the behavior of DNLS in the large-$B$ limit.